How to Make WWWow with

 BigCommerce allows you to integrate your data with well-known advanced email marketing platforms, such as MailChimp.

-Shopify, on the other hand, has some in-built tools designed to run email marketing activities, namely Shopify Email.
+Shopify, on the other hand, has some built-in tools designed to run email marketing activities, namely Shopify Email.
 You can use ready templates and send 10 thousand emails monthly (later paying 1 dollar for every additional thousand).
 There are also some automation possibilities, such as welcome emails, first purchase upsells, customer winbacks, and others.

 A good blog is an addition to the store’s offer and helps dive more deeply into the products’ advantages.
 It also drives traffic to the store from the outside.

-At both BigCommerce and Shopify, you can easily create a simple blog, and even import posts from a previous blog.
+At both BigCommerce and Shopify, you can easily create a simple blog and even import posts from a previous blog.
 However, you have no blog categories – only tags.

 Shopify also offers RSS feeds, which are not provided by BigCommerce.